Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

-The Church has always held that the universe was created by God, coming into being at a certain point ‘in time’, a dogma clarified at the Fourth Lateran Council in 1215.
+The Church has always held that the universe was created by God, a fact that can be known by reason alone (Stephen Hawking, wherever you now are, take note!).
+Further, it is also a dogma that said universe came into being at a certain point ‘in time’ (hence, the cosmos is not eternal), clarified at the Fourth Lateran Council in 1215.

 God…creator of all visible and invisible things, of the spiritual and of the corporal; who by His own omnipotent power at once from the beginning of time created each creature from nothing, spiritual and corporal, namely, angelic and mundane, and finally the human, constituted as it were, alike of the spirit and the body (D.428).